 Hands-on learning and natural environments stimulate children's senses through what they hear, touch, see and feel.
 Outdoor play with other children helps them gain social skills by interacting, collaborating, and negotiating with others.

 Discover more tools for Early Learning Education!

-CEFA Founder & Early Learning Expert, Natacha Beim, designed CEFA for children to not only explore and learn, but to discover how they can contribute to the world.
+CEFA Founder & Early Learning Expert, Natacha Beim, designed CEFA for children to explore and learn and discover how they can contribute to the world.

-The CEFA curriculum is informed by science-based studies on Early Learning principles, and is constantly advancing.
+The CEFA curriculum is informed by science-based studies on Early Learning principles and is constantly advancing.
 We diligently stay on top of the latest news and research in the field of Early Childhood Education and Early Learning.
-We also endeavor to share quality articles written by our experts and featured in our Blog— and CEFA Magazine.
+We also endeavour to share quality articles written by our experts and featured in our Blog and CEFA Magazine.